OliverAbdulrahim/linux-for-blade-14/README.md

 ### What problems does this solve?

-By default, your Linux installation may not be able to talk to your hardware.
-Luckily, contributors to Linux have implemented support for the hardware inside your Blade 14.
-Making it all work is a matter of getting the fixes included into your Linux installation.
+By default, your Linux installation may not be able to talk to your Blade 14's devices.
+Luckily, contributors to Linux have implemented support for these.
+Making it all work is a matter of getting the right files included into your Linux installation.

 For example: